Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

    A value between (-1 to 1) to locate the solidified output inside or outside the original mesh.
    Set to 0.0, the solidified output will be centered on the original mesh.
 Clamp
-   A value between (0 to 2) to clamp offsets to avoid self intersection.
+   A value between (0 to 2) to clamp offsets to avoid self-intersection.

    .. figure:: /images/modeling_modifiers_generate_solidify_clamp.png